aaronesque/gyre-lc/docs/source/user-guide/understanding-gyre-lc.rst

 Irradiation
 ***************

 Burkart's irradiation formalism describes the additional emergent flux from a stellar atmosphere that is due to radiative heating from an orbiting companion star.
-It applies to binaries within the current framework, and therefore straightforward to implement.
-However,
+It applies to binaries within the current framework, and is therefore straightforward to implement (as in :ref:`Fig. 2<class-diagram-binary>`.
+However, Burkart's formalism assumes that all incident radiation is immediately reprocessed at the photosphere and emitted isotropically.
+This assumption only holds for stars of similar spectral types-- otherwise, we can expect a fraction of the incident radiation to be scattered.
+The decision to include flux contributions from irradiation (with or without a scatter coefficient) is left to the user.

-Our main assumption is that all radiation from the secondary incident upon the primary is immediately reprocessed at the primary’s photosphere and emitted isotropically (i.e., absorption, thermalization, and reemission).
-This assumption is well justified for KOI-54, since its two component stars are of very similar spectral type.
-The method below might need to be modified if the components of a binary system had significantly different spectral types, because then some of the incident radiation might instead be scattered.
+Regardless, the :py:class:`Binary` class inherits methods from :py:class:`Irradiation` so the user may experiment with irradiation from either :py:class:`Star` freely.

 .. _class-diagram-binary: